-Does your dog seem to over-react during thunder storms?
+Does your dog seem to over-react during thunderstorms?
 If unchecked, this anxiety can become extreme.
-Learn how to care for dogs scared of thunder here!
+Get tips for caring for dogs scared of thunder.

 July 4th fireworks are over, but the booms of summer aren’t up yet.
 It’s summer thunderstorm season after all and nobody hates thunder more than storm-phobic dogs.
 Whether they hide under the bed, whine, leap into your arms, or positively destroy everything they see, most dogs respond woefully to each deafening clap.

 Behaviorists aren’t exactly sure what part of the storm frightens dogs most – whether it’s the sounds, the sight of lightning, atmospheric changes, or other stimuli that we can’t sense.
 And many researchers believe there’s likely a genetic component involved since certain breeds are over-represented among dogs who suffer from this phobia –specifically herding dogs and hounds along with sporting and working breeds.